 - Previous Best:

-However, Grand National experience has been a much greater guide to the Becher Chase than the other way round as ten of the last 21 winners took their chance in the Aintree extravaganza back in the spring.
-In fact, the last seven winners had run over the Grand National course before and, since 1997, only five winners were having their first experience of these unique fences in any race run over these obstacles and three of those were trained by Paul Nicholls.
-Last year’s winner, Vieux Lion Rouge, had finished seventh in the Grand National on his previous start.
-Outside of Aintree form, three of the last 12 British-trained winners ran in the previous season’s Haydock Grand National Trial, and all three finished out with the washing.
+However, Grand National experience has been a much greater guide to the Becher Chase than the other way round as half of the last 22 winners took their chance in the Aintree extravaganza back in the spring.
+In fact, the eight winners prior to Walk In The Mill last season (beat previous two course winners into second and third) had ran over the Grand National course before and, since 1997, only six winners were having their first experience of these unique fences in any race run over these obstacles and three of those were trained by Paul Nicholls.
+Outside of Aintree form, four of the last 14 British-trained winners ran in the previous season’s Haydock Grand National Trial.

-As far as weight carried is concerned, some would argue that conventional logic says chuck out anything carrying over 11st given this is a stern test of stamina on testing ground (seven of the last nine runnings have taken place on soft or heavy ground) but three of the last 11 winners carried 11st 5lb+ so the classier horses can give the weight away and three other winners since 1995 carried top weight.
-More interesting is official ratings that determine what weight horses will carry as the last 18 winners were rated no higher than 148 and six of the last seven winners were rated no higher than 137.
+As far as weight carried is concerned, some would argue that conventional logic says chuck out anything carrying over 11st given this is a stern test of stamina on testing ground (eight of the last 11 runnings have taken place on soft or heavy ground) but four of the last 12 winners carried 11st 5lb+ so the classier horses can give the weight away and three other winners since 1995 carried top weight.
+More interesting is official ratings that determine what weight horses will carry as the 18 winners up until the 153-rated Blaklion were rated no higher than 148 and seven of the last nine winners were rated no higher than 137.

-I am a great advocate of supporting an experienced horse in the Grand National itself as stamina counts for so much and that is an attribute I believe to be better found in an older horse.
-Since the inception of the Becher Chase, horses aged in double figures trail 14-11 but they have been significantly lesser represented than horses aged nine or under and it was a 13-year-old in Oscar Time who was successful three years ago.
-Even a 14-year-old in the Nigel Twiston-Davies trained Hello Bud won five years ago and a 13-year-old for the same stable finished a brave second the following season.
+Since the inception of the Becher Chase, horses aged in double figures trail 16-11 but they have been significantly lesser represented than horses aged nine or under and it was a 13-year-old in Oscar Time who was successful five years ago.
+Even a 14-year-old in the Nigel Twiston-Davies trained Hello Bud won six years ago and a 13-year-old for the same stable finished a brave second the following season.